fbrainlytcs/Advertising-Portfolio-Project_Analyzing-Google-Ads-Sales-Data/README.md

    1.	"_data analytics course_": Highest ROI keyword (7.12x ROAS).
    2.	"_learn data analytics_": Highest total revenue driver ($608k).
    3.	"_data anaytics training_": Exceptional efficiency with over 2,400 conversions.

+Note on the Dataset:<br>
+_The raw data contained significant noise, including four variations of campaign names and multiple geographical misspellings (e.g., "Hydrebad").
+By consolidating these into a single "Data Analytics Course" campaign, it is discovered that the performance is much more centralized and stable than fragmented reporting would suggest._

 ## Strategic Recommendations for Long-term Sustainability<br>
 Based on the 6.98x ROAS, the following three-pillar strategy are proposed for the upcoming fiscal year: